 Drag queens can be really scary.
 I can do it.
 Obviously I don't do it for the sake of it, but I can turn it on if I have to.
 There's something unhinging about someone who looks so girly but has the physical aggression of a man.
 Women are good at mental torture, whereas a man will punch.
 The combination of the two creates a powerful effect.

-"I'll flatten you with one line, sugar-tits."
+"I'll flatten you with one line, sugar-tits"

 Mostly it's the delivery.
 I've got the sort of attitude where I'll go straight in for the kill.
 I'll flatten you with one line, sugar-tits.
-When I first started on sites I'd get a lot of comments, but I'd be so quick with the comeback that I'd kill them with humor.
+When I first started on sites I'd get a lot of comments, but I'd be so quick with the comeback that I'd kill them with humour.

-When someone pretends to try it on with me, which has happened so many times, I just turn it around on them.
+When someone pretends to try it on with me, which has happened so many times, I just turn it round on them.
 I've never been retiring about it.
 "Come on then, darling.
 Let's go do it.
 Get it out."
 They turn into nervous little boys.
 For example, there was a black guy on site; he came up behind me and started touching me up.
-I turned around to him and said, "I've never been with a black guy before.
+I turned round to him and said, "I've never been with a black guy before.
 Do you fancy it?"